Find Top Talent Now: Recruitment Marketing Tips for the Travel Industry

 Some businesses saw sharp increases in sales while others continued slowly and steadily.
-However, one thing has remained constant: the need for employees and the urgency to pivot towards recruitment marketing.
+However, one thing has remained constant: the need for employees and the urgency to pivot toward recruitment marketing for the travel industry.

 As a result, businesses like casinos, restaurants, and hotels may be unable to provide a world-class customer experience like they once did.
-This (among other reasons) is why recruitment marketing is so vital to continued business growth.
+This (among other reasons) is why recruitment marketing for the hospitality industry is so vital to continued business growth.

 Hospitality, Leisure, and Travel Have Bounced Back...